-Moreover, the refinery has reduced the intensity of its greenhouse gas emissions by 21% in comparison with the base year of 1990 by reviewing its practices, bringing in energy efficiency projects, doubling its capacity and producing low-sulphur content gasolines and distillates.
+In total, the Jean Gaulin Refinery has reduced its greenhouse gas emissions by 21% from the 1990 base year, particularly through the review of its practices, the completion of major energy efficiency projects, improvements to its production capacity and investments in the production of low-sulfur content gasolines and distillates.

-The Pipeline Saint-Laurent project was subject to an extensive assessment to determine its environmental impact and especially how it could be limited.
-Valero Energy conducted an impact study to ensure that construction was in accordance with the most stringent pipeline construction standards.
-Environmental protection measures were implemented to protect wooded areas, croplands and all kinds of environments and special attention was paid to all watercourse and river crossings.
+During the pipeline Saint-Laurent construction project, a comprehensive assessment was undertaken to identify and reduce to a minimum potential environmental impacts.
+Valero Energy conducted an impact study to ensure that construction would be in compliance with the most stringent pipeline construction standards.
+Environmental protection measures were also implemented to protect all types of environments, particularly wooded areas, cultivated lands and wetlands, and special attention was paid to all watercourses and bodies of water that were crossed.

-- Alliance Verte, a business initiative whose objective is to make actual and measurable improvements to the environmental performance of the marine industry active in the St. Lawrence River and in the Great Lakes.
+- Alliance Verte, a voluntary environmental certification program for the North American marine industry whose objective is to make actual and measurable improvements to the environmental performance of the marine industry active in the St. Lawrence River and in the Great Lakes.

 - Amis de la Vallée du Saint-Laurent, whose objective is to reconcile the respective interests of environmental protection and economic and social deployment during projects or interventions in the St. Lawrence River and along its shores.